 Bob’s current project is his first as leader and composer and his first outside the worlds of Latin and Brazilian music.
-His wide-ranging contemporary jazz compositions will be featured on an upcoming CD featuring half of the seminal jazz group Oregon – multi-reed player Paul McCandless and drummer Mark Walker – and long-time Pat Metheny Group bassist Steve Rodby, who is also one of the most in-demand producers in jazz.
+His wide-ranging contemporary jazz compositions will be featured on an upcoming CD featuring drummer Mark Walker of the seminal jazz group Oregon and long-time Pat Metheny Group bassist Steve Rodby.

 - “ A pianist with big ears and supple style…” Alexa Weber Morales, Think Song, review of Tanaóra’s CD ‘Dia Real’.

 - “Karty anchors the group with a tasteful approach to harmonies, a lyrical improvisation approach, and a swinging montuno.
 His voice remains supportively present throughout the recording, consistently guiding the group through their diverse repertoire.”
 Chip Boaz, The Latin Jazz Corner, review of Tanaóra’s CD ‘Dia Real’.